 The first online gambling sites went live in the mid-nineties.
 The first regulated sites were those that were registered under the Free Trade and Processing Act.
 The act was operational for sites that operated out of Barbuda and Antigua islands.
 The Caribbean nation was then able to provide licenses to businesses that wished to run online casinos.
 In this way, the online gambling industry began.

 One of the first providers in this industry was Micrograming.
 It soon gained prominence as the leading software provider in this segment.
 Even today, it holds a leading position in online gambling software and technology even though there are hundreds of brands out there.
-It is also the first to be a licensed software provider, ensuring fair games at different platforms.
+It is also the first to be a licensed software provider, ensuring fair games, such as judi online, at different platforms.
 They have software regularly audited, as well as ensure that all customer queries are promptly addressed and resolved.

 Rise of the Legislature to Support Online Gambling